Halloween II (1981 film): Plot

-Jimmy finds the body of Mrs. Alves by slipping in a pool of her blood and knocking himself unconscious, giving himself a concussion.
-Meanwhile, police are informed that Michael broke into the local elementary school earlier.
-Loomis rides with them.
-His colleague Marion Chambers arrives to escort him back to Smith's Grove on the governor's orders and under the enforcement of a US Marshal.
-On the way, she tells him that Laurie is Michael's younger sister; she was put up for adoption after the death of Michael's parents, with the records sealed to protect the family.
+After finding Mrs. Alves dead, strapped to a gurney with an empty IV needle in her arm draining all of her blood out of her body, Jimmy turns to run to go for help but he slips in a pool of her blood and knocks himself unconscious, giving himself a concussion.
+Meanwhile, Loomis is informed that Michael broke into the local elementary school earlier.
+He discovers a drawing of a family with a knife stabbed into the figure of "sister", and clues connecting Michael to Samhain and the occult, which might explain his apparent indestructibility.
+His colleague Marion Chambers arrives to escort him back to Smith's Grove on the governor's orders and under the enforcement of a US Marshal Terrence Gummell.
+On the way, Marion tells Loomis that Laurie is Michael's younger sister; she was put up for adoption after the death of Michael's parents, with the records sealed to protect the family.

-Realizing that Michael is after Laurie and being told she was brought to Haddonfield Memorial Hospital, Loomis forces the marshal at gunpoint to drive back to Haddonfield.
+Realizing that Michael is after Laurie and being told she was brought to Haddonfield Memorial Hospital, Loomis forces Gummell at gunpoint to drive back to Haddonfield.
 Jill finally finds Laurie, only to be killed by Michael, who then pursues Laurie through the hospital.
 She manages to escape to the parking lot and hides in a car.
-Jimmy soon arrives and tries to drive the car to safety, but passes out again on the horn, attracting Michael’s attention.
-Loomis, Marion, and the marshal reach the hospital just in time to save Laurie.
-Loomis shoots Michael until he falls down, seemingly dead.
-While Marion calls the police on the marshal’s radio, the marshal tries to check Michael's pulse as Loomis warns him to stay away, knowing he isn't dead.
-Michael revives and slits the marshal’s throat with a scalpel.
+Jimmy regains consciousness and soon arrives and tries to start and drive the car to safety, but passes out again due to the concussion sustained from the slip and fall causing the horn to blare, attracting Michael's attention.
+Loomis, Marion, and Gummell reach the hospital just in time to save Laurie by letting her back into the building and locking Michael out.
+Almost immediately after, Michael breaks into the hospital, seemingly by walking through its glass door, and Loomis shoots Michael until he falls down, seemingly dead.
+While Marion is calling the police on Gummell's radio, the marshal tries to check Michael's pulse as Loomis warns him to stay away, knowing he isn't dead.
+Michael revives and slits Gummell's throat with a scalpel.

-Loomis and Laurie run into an operating room, where he gives her the marshal's gun before being stabbed by Michael.
-Laurie shoots the assailant in both eyes, blinding him.
-As he swings around the space violently, the two fill the room with flammable gas.
+Loomis and Laurie run into an operating room, where he gives her Gummell's gun before being stabbed by Michael.
+Laurie then shoots Michael in both of his eyes, blinding him.
+As he swings the scalpel around the space violently, the two fill the room with flammable gas.
 Loomis orders Laurie to get out before igniting the gas, immolating himself and Michael in an explosion.
 Laurie watches as Michael, engulfed in flames, emerges from the fire before finally collapsing.
-The next morning, she is transferred to another hospital, traumatized but alive.
+The next day, she is transferred to another hospital, traumatized but alive.